omega-gg/Sky/README.md

 ## Configure

-You can configure Sky kit with:
+You can configure Sky with:

     sh configure.sh <qt4 | qt5 | clean> <win32>